Bug report #17475

 If you won't find gaps in those places, could you please attach a sample dataset with the affected area?

-#3 Updated by Joshua Geoghegan almost 7 years ago
+#3 Updated by Joshua Geoghegan about 7 years ago

 Hi there.
 I couldn't find any gaps in the sections of interest.
 See files attached.